cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 * Installation will begin after file is saved and closed.

-* Transfer the installer and the `pe.conf` file located at /etc/puppetlabs/enterprise/conf.d/ to the next puppet db server in case if infrastructure with multiple db server needs to be set up.
+* Transfer the installer and the `pe.conf` file located at `PECONFPATH` to the next puppet db server in case if infrastructure with multiple db server needs to be set up.